 - You already have a mature, fully automated, well-owned backend (every provisioning path is codified GitOps; pipelines are reliable; nobody recovers failures by hand).

 - You have a platform team with the appetite to build and maintain the plugins and backend integrations that make the portal's buttons real.
-(Integrating a portal's backend is not a one-time job; it's a standing commitment.)
+Integrating a portal's backend is not a one-time job; it's a standing commitment — typically two to three dedicated engineers, indefinitely.

 Choose an execution IDP when: